chrisssssss323/Physical-Verification-using-Skywater-130nm/README.md

 	gds ..
 	gds noduplicates true (to avoid rewriting the file)

-Using cell manager, we see the components in the scroll list.
+* Using cell manager, we see the components in the scroll list.

-Placed an AND2_1 gate
+* Placed an AND2_1 gate

-Analysing various aspects of ports
+* Analysing various aspects of ports

-port first
+* port first

-port 1 name,class,use (spits out default (GDS is bad at taking in metadata.
+* port 1 name,class,use (spits out default (GDS is bad at taking in metadata.
 But some order must be there to these ports, to analyze them))

-When we look into various aspects of the ports, we see that the .spice file has the ordering completely different to that of the gds.
+* When we look into various aspects of the ports, we see that the .spice file has the ordering completely different to that of the gds.

-We use the lef command to solve this problem!
-		https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html
-		Lef files are associated with placement and routing, therefore we won’t find any transistors present in this particular view.
+* We use the lef command to solve this problem! https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html Lef files are associated with placement and routing, therefore we won’t find any transistors present in this particular view.
 (Abstract view)

-Now, we get proper annotation for different ports but still the .spice is not matched with the port ordering.
+* Now, we get proper annotation for different ports but still the .spice is not matched with the port ordering.

-So, we run the readspice from within the console and match orderings!
+* So, we run the readspice from within the console and match orderings!

-This is really useful but might sometimes lead to errors due to abstract views.
+* This is really useful but might sometimes lead to errors due to abstract views.
+*
 ![PortsLEF](https://user-images.githubusercontent.com/72557903/195255262-d5d91710-eea8-4163-9919-c5049ceca80c.JPG)
 ![fulldrc](https://user-images.githubusercontent.com/72557903/195255295-470dc09d-58dd-4243-be25-25823c2cbbc0.JPG)